nicholasbard/teknonaturalist/README.md

 # OR, for files with different read counts
 fasterq-dump --split-3 $PATH/SRR<###>.sra -O .
 ```
+# Setting up and running teknonaturalist with DNAbarcoder <br>
+Users can either progress through the README, or progress through the numbered directories in order. <br><br>
+We recommend that first-time users attempt to progress through the README first.
+However, teknonaturalist is intended to be synchronous with
+different approaches (Snakemake, Docker, and shell scripts) during setup and execution such that a mixed approach can be used if the user
+desires (for instance, one could use Docker to construct the databases and structure, but using bash for remaining setup and execution). <br><br>
+We provide a one size fits all approach for database construction, however users may wish to modify the databases used (e.g., update the sources when new versions are released) and may wish to consult the following for details on how we set them up: [Prep_taxon_specific_assembly_and_databases.sh](/2_Setup_assembly_and_databases/Prep_taxon_specific_assembly_and_databases.sh), [DNAbarcoder.prep.txt](/Custom.setup/DNAbarcoder.prep.txt), and [Manual_prep_of_non_taxon_specific_databases.txt](/Custom.setup/Manual_prep_of_non_taxon_specific_databases.txt) <br><br>

 Ia.
 Quick basic setup and test: Docker
 ============================================================